Queen vs. California King: What's the Difference?

 Here are three reasons to think about choosing a California king bed:

-- The California king is a good option for taller people because it’s longer than a queen size mattress.
+- The California king is a good option for taller people because it’s longer than a queen-size mattress.
 Generally, those over 6 feet tall will be best suited by this mattress size as a California king is 7 feet in length.
-(A Cal king is 4 inches longer than a standard king, making it the longest mattress size.)
+(A Cal king is 4 inches longer than a standard king, making it the longest standard mattress size.)